 Everybody has his or her own way to relax.
 For example:

--Listen to music, read a book or an other hobby
+- Listen to music, read a book or spend time on your hobby

 Tip 24 - Watch a comedy

 Laughter is THE way to get rid of stress.
 So watch a good television series or a movie.

 Without a doubt you will feel much better afterwards.

 Take a nap

 Do you feel stressed out?
 Go for a nap.
 When you wake up, you can face life with fresh energy again.

 Tip 26 - Relax in the day spa